 Thermogenic prebiotics for metabolism

-As with many rituals my morning coffee is something I truly look forward to.
-I wake up to the pleasant smell of coffee which is my way of starting the day.
-Not everyone likes coffee and I am coming across more and more people who actually don’t.
-They either don’t like the taste or they get coffee jitters.
-Unfortunately, I am one of those, I love the taste, but I get affected pretty easily by caffeine which forces me to stop at one cup in the morning only.
+As with many rituals, my morning coffee is something I truly look forward to.
+Waking up to the pleasant aroma of coffee is my favorite way to start the day.
+However, not everyone shares this love for coffee.
+Increasingly, I’ve encountered people who either dislike the taste or avoid it due to side effects like the infamous coffee jitters.
+Unfortunately, I fall into the latter category.
+While I adore the taste, I’m highly sensitive to caffeine and have to limit myself to just one cup in the morning.

 Thermogenic prebiotics accelerate metabolism without the jitters of coffee.

-They are a strain of “good bacteria” that aid digestion, stimulate the metabolism and help with weight loss.
-They can be found in kimchi, a fermented cabbage commonly found in Korean cuisine, sauerkraut, yogurt, kefir and kombucha, a fermented effervescent black or green tea drink.
+Thermogenic prebiotics are strains of “good bacteria” that aid digestion, stimulate metabolism, and support weight loss.
+You can find them in fermented foods like kimchi (a staple in Korean cuisine made from fermented cabbage), sauerkraut, yogurt, kefir, and kombucha, a fizzy fermented tea made from black or green tea.

-An experiment conducted at King’s College on identical twins found that the difference in gut bacteria contributed to their body fat.
-The skinny twin had a special type of gut bacteria that had a thermogenic effect and kept her weight low.
+In an experiment conducted at King’s College in London, researchers studied identical twins and found that differences in gut bacteria significantly impacted their body fat levels.
+The “skinny” twin had a unique type of gut bacteria with thermogenic properties that helped maintain a lower weight.

-I personally opt to get my daily dose of thermogenic prebiotics by drinking kombucha.
-It’s delicious and it keeps my gut bacteria in check.
-I also take Semaine Pre and probiotics supplements that keep my gut flora healthy.
+Personally, I love getting my daily dose of thermogenic prebiotics by drinking kombucha.
+It’s delicious and keeps my gut bacteria in balance.
+I also take Semaine Prebiotic and Probiotic supplements to support my gut flora and overall health.

 Previous